Two Friends Made A Fake Poster Of Themselves And Put It Up On A McDonald’s Wall — It’s Been There 51 Days

 It’s now been there 51 days and counting.

-The friends shared their accomplishment on Twitter, posting pictures of the very professional-looking poster, which really nails the “hip Millennial friends enjoying McDonald’s while on the go” genre that is pervasive in fast food décor.
+The friends shared their accomplishment on Twitter, posting pictures of the very professional-looking poster, which really nails the “hip Millennial friends enjoying McDonald’s while on the go” genre that is pervasive in fast-food décor.

 There’s actually a bit more to the guerilla art than an elaborate prank.
 As Jevh M explained, the idea came after noticing that it’s rare to see Asians like him represented in the media — from the movie screen to pictures on the walls at McDonald’s.